-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of public programmes presented.
-These programmes could be aligned, but are not limited to both the institutional and national vision of celebrating and commemorating historic events relating to our national holidays, while raising awareness regarding our history and heritage.
-Events programmes and a combination of three of the following: internal emails; External emails; Facebook; Twitter; e- news; posters; exhibitions; attendance registers; website.
+Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performanc e Indicator Responsibilit Y Number of public programmes presented These programmes could be aligned, but are not limited to both the institutional and national vision of celebrating and commemorating historic events relating to our national holidays, while raising awareness regarding our history and heritage.
+Events programm es and a combinatio n of three of the following: internal emails; external emails; Facebook; Twitter; e- news; posters; exhibitions ; attendance registers; website.
 Count.
 Assuming that there will be sustained interest in the quality of our programming and that the entity will be adequately resourced to implement the project.
 Special emphasis is placed on women and youth on public programmes such as Youth Day and Women's Day.
 Young people and women also actively participate and give input on all public programmes hosted by the museum.
 Output; Cumulative; Quarterly; Old.
-The indicator helps monitor and standardise the public programmes offerings to the public.
-Its alignment with the national vision and commemora tive days helps broaden the scope and vision, and adds to social cohesion.
+The indicator helps monitor and standardise the public programme s offerings to the public.
+Its alignment with the national vision and commemor ative days helps broaden the scope and vision, and adds to social cohesion.
 Director Education.
-I 1

-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of outreach programmes presented.
+Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performanc e Indicator Responsibilit Y Number of outreach programmes presented.
 Outreach is mainly organised under the Iziko outreach programme (Mobile Museum) and aimed at taking the museum to the people/ Communities.
-List of places/ outreach schedule, venue visited, photographs, correspondence Outreach schedule, venue visited and a combination of two of the following: photographs, correspondence attendance registers; e- news; Facebook, website.
-S Assuming that the mobile bus will be fully functional and that Iziko will be adequately resourced to run it.
+Outreach schedule, venues visited and a combinatio n of two of the following: photograph s, correspond ence, attendance registers; e-news; Facebook; website.
+Count.
+Assuming that the mobile bus will be fully functional and that Iziko will be adequately resourced to run it.
 Output; Cumulative; Quarterly; Old.
-Building new audiences; taking the museum to the people and the increase in the number of activities/ programmes may indicate the interest of the public in heritage and museums.
+Building new audiences; taking the museum to the people and the increase in the number of activities/ programme s may indicate the interest of the public in heritage and museums.
 Director Education.
-0